VdyM/playlistYouTube/README.md

 # playlistYouTube
 Browser extension for extract playlist.

-This extension inject JavaScript code to active Tab on your browser with url https://youtube.com/playlist Script create button and print your playlist in dev-console on this page.
+This extension inject JavaScript code to active Tab on your browser with url tamplate https://youtube.com/playlist* Script create button and print your playlist in dev-console on this page.